leenathomas01/adaptive-cognition/README.md

 | **Calibration** | How much should I think? | Scales compute to the magnitude of change |
 | **Consolidation** | Should I remember this? | Gates what actually earns long-term memory |

-**Key insight:** Most AI cost isn't from hard problems.
-It's from re-solving easy ones.
+**Key insight:** Most AI cost doesn’t come from hard problems—it comes from repeatedly solving the same ones.

 ---